Never fart again.

-- Pick a place in your dorm to keep your schedules, this way you’ll know what time to expect your roommate back, and vise versa.
+- Pick a place in your dorm to keep your schedules, this way you’ll know what time to expect your roommate back, and vice versa.
 One thing to establish straight away is a bathroom schedule.
 If you take ages in the shower, then you want to make sure that you have enough time to get ready for class — but also that you give your roommate/suite-mate plenty of time as well.
 This will change if you have a community styled shower.

 - Invite them Out

-- Bonding time with your rooommate can make the whole experience wildly better!
+- Bonding time with your roommate can make the whole experience wildly better!
 Go to Sparticipation together, or grab a bite to eat at the dining hall.
 You shouldn’t expect to spend all your free time together, but reaching out to them and showing that you’re keen to be friends could go a long way to smooth things over.

 - Share Your Culture